From The Story of Dartmouth, by John P. Martin:

 Dr. Milsom’s present residence* was built by John Kennedy.
 It was then known as Dartmouth Hotel, and it was a very favorite resort.

 Perhaps the more favorite resorts of those days were “Commercial Inn” on the corner of Portland and Dundas Streets, which also showed the effects of Quaker settlement in the town.
 Its flowery days were under the proprietorship of Captain Searl.
 Its destruction by fire is within the knowledge of the present generation.
 “Mill Bank Inn” on Quarrel Street, now called the old salt box, was owned by William Warren who kept a skittle alley, the great game of those days.
-This place was the scene of the negro fight, in which many of the Dartmouth “boys” got a severe handling.

 “Tea Garden”, latterly known as Hoyne’s Hotel, now the residence of J. B. MacLean, is the remaining one of the three famous resorts of the boys in the Thirties.
 It also had a skittle alley.
 It was run by Thomas Medley.

 Of course, Dartmouth had then as now its out-the-road houses.
 The favorite was Jimmy Scallions,* a little above Sullivan’s Pond.
-The “boys” of town used to assemble there on a Sunday and watch the Indians go through their war dances, jigs, etc., in all the paint, feathers and style of a more remote period.
+The “boys” of town used to assemble there on a Sunday and watch the [Indigenous people] go through their war dances, jigs, etc., in all the paint, feathers and style of a more remote period.

 I have already noted the lasting effect that the Quaker settlement left in the town, but they were not the only landmark makers.